 In recent years, Redden’s contributions have helped advance Northwest’s growing emergency disaster management (EDM) program.
 He often assists with Northwest’s Campus Community Emergency Response Team training as well as Missouri Hope, a large-scale disaster simulation that plays out each fall at Mozingo Outdoor Education Recreation Area.
 The fictional town used within the simulation is named Redden Village in his honor.

-“He gets it,” said Matt Johnson, a Northwest history instructor who teaches in the EDM program and also volunteers for the Maryville Fire Department.
+“He gets it,” said Matt Johnson, a Northwest history instructor who teaches in the EDM program and volunteers for the Maryville Fire Department.
 “He gets what this University is about and the meshing of the University and community needs.”